CalmNature – Simple Gardening Guides For Beginners

 How often should I water my plants?

 There’s no one-size-fits-all schedule.
-Instead of watering on a schedule, check the soil moisture using one of the methods above.
-Most houseplants need water every 7-14 days, but this varies with light, humidity, pot size, and season.
+Check the soil moisture instead of watering on a fixed schedule.
+Most houseplants need water every 7-14 days depending on light, humidity, and season.

 Is it better to underwater or overwater?